Analyzing FIGS (FIGS) and Its Rivals

-FIGS (NYSE:FIGS – Get Rating) is one of 23 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it weigh in compared to its rivals?
-We will compare FIGS to similar businesses based on the strength of its earnings, risk, dividends, institutional ownership, valuation, analyst recommendations and profitability.
+FIGS (NYSE:FIGS – Get Rating) is one of 23 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its rivals?
+We will compare FIGS to similar businesses based on the strength of its risk, institutional ownership, valuation, analyst recommendations, earnings, profitability and dividends.

-This is a breakdown of current ratings and price targets for FIGS and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for FIGS and its rivals, as provided by MarketBeat.

 |Sell Ratings